-The PRSB is working with partners in health, education and social care as well as families and parents to create a single online picture of a child’s health and care history.
+The PRSB is working with health, education and social care organisations as well as families and parents to create a single online picture of a child’s health and care history.

 The aim is to replace the current mix of paper and electronic records held in different places with a single digital record.
 This will contain standardised information that is available at the point of care, so that people experience services that are more joined-up, safer, better quality and more timely.